branchwelder/web-technologies/resources/vscode.md

 - GitLens: _advanced git extension with features like authorship visualization_
 - Remote - WSL: _useful for windows users who have the windows subsystem for linux installed_
-- Vim: _if you like vim keybindings, install this. if you do not know vim, do not install this_
+- Vim: _if you prefer vim keybindings, install this.
+If you do not know vim, do not install this_
 - Jupyter: _Support for Jupyter notebooks!_